step by step guide in creating a vision board

 How to Do It:

-- Place other images around it like puzzle pieces—what supports her lifestyle?
-What aligns with her feelings?
+• Place other images around it like puzzle pieces—what supports your lifestyle?
+What aligns with your feelings?

 Trust your intuition.
 This layout works best when you let your energy guide your arrangement.